 Furthermore, you’ll have access to sports channels like ESPN and FS1.
 And most importantly you get ACCN as part of the service’s base package.
 (You get ACCNX with your subscription through the ESPN app.)

-Hulu + Live TV comes with 50 hours of cloud DVR and the ability to stream on up to two devices/TVs at the same time.
+Hulu + Live TV comes with unlimited cloud DVR (9 months of storage) and the ability to stream on up to two devices/TVs at the same time.

 For more information, see our Hulu + Live TV review.